• Skip to content

 • Biomedical Sciences MRes

-There is no set timeframe, you must allow time for us to assess your application, conduct an interview (if required), complete a fee assessment and verify your qualifications.
+There is no set timeframe.
+We recommend that you apply at least two months before your course starts to allow time for you to apply for your student route visa, and for us to assess your application, conduct an interview if required, complete a fee assessment and verify your qualifications.

 Receive your offer

 • If you have a conditional offer, you must meet your conditions before you can continue the process.
-The conditions might require you to achieve certain grades, or to support your English language test or a reference, for example.
+The conditions might require you to achieve certain grades, to support your English language test or to provide a reference, for example.

 • An unconditional offer means there are no more conditions for you to meet.
 You must formally accept your offer, via your Student View account.